Updated Friday, May 29, 2020

 If you are a close contact of someone with COVID-19 or you are a resident in a community where there is ongoing spread of COVID-19 and develop symptoms of COVID-19, call your healthcare provider and tell them about your symptoms and your exposure.
 They will decide whether you need to be tested, but keep in mind that there is no treatment for COVID-19 and people who are mildly ill may be able to isolate and care for themselves at home.

-For detailed information, visit the CDC’s webpage: Testing for COVID-19
+For national information, visit the CDC’s webpage: Testing for COVID-19

 You can also call 2-1-1, a 24-hour state-supported telephone hotline.